tharumbun/astrowind/src/content/post/astro-review.md

   - Astro
 ---

-Astro is a new web framework that is designed for speed.
+Astro has garnered much buzz in the web development world, promising blazing-fast performance and a refreshing approach to building content-focused websites.
+But how does it hold up in real-world use?
+Here's my honest review:

 It is a static site generator that can be used to create websites that are both fast and SEO-friendly.
 [Astro](https://astro.build/) is built on top of React, but it can also be used with other UI frameworks like Preact, Vue, or Svelte.

 One of the best things about Astro is that it is very easy to use.
 The documentation is clear and concise, and there is a large community of developers who are willing to help out.